jagrvargen/holbertonschool-low_level_programming/0x09-argc_argv/README.md

 3. mul - Prints the result of numbers provided to the program as command line arguments, followed by a new line.

 4. add - Adds positive numbers.
 If no number is presented, prints Error and returns 1.

+5. change - Prints the minimum number of coins to make change for an amount of money.